 There is no personal or criminal liability under the DMA.

-11. Has the Commission issued any guidance or reports regarding the DMA?
+12. Has the Commission issued any guidance or reports regarding the DMA?

-The Commission has the power to issue guidance to assist gatekeepers in the implementation of their obligations under the DMA, but it has not yet done so.45 The Commission is expected to publish
+The Commission has issued the following guidance to assist gatekeepers in the implementation of their obligations under the DMA: